 Janelle Snow is graduate of Northwestern and Harvard Universities and has been active in the Chicago acting community for over two decades, appearing on stage at the Goodman, Steppenwolf, Victory Gardens, American Theatre Company, Chicago Dramatists, Eclipse Theatre, Circle Theatre and more, picking up multiple Jeff nominations and awards along the way.
 She also trained at Second City and iO and has studied with Uta Hagen and F. Murray Abraham.

-On Camera 3- Janelle Snow, Teacher: "I can't say how much more confident I feel walking into an On-Camera Audition.
-From wardrobe, to sight lines, to navagating emotional vulnerability on screen, I feel so much more confident.
+(Janelle Snow, Instructor- On Camera 3) "I can't say how much more confident I feel walking into an On-Camera Audition.
+From wardrobe to sight lines, to navigating emotional vulnerability on screen, I feel so much more confident.
 Janelle made it clear several times to take risks and be who you are.
 Hearing things like that helped me to treat auditioning less like a funeral.
 I also appreciated her reinforcement of an actor's dignity.
 It is so easy to feel like the scales are being tipped, that we as actors are powerless.
 It's so empowering to choose not to be, and to feel freedom in the things we have power in!
-Janelle's attitude, positivity, and enjoyable outlook on the struggles of being an actor helped give me new perspective."
+Janelle's attitude, positivity, and enjoyable outlook on the struggles of being an actor helped give me a new perspective."

 — Callie Johnson